THE CONVERGENCE

 The commitment isn't to any single method — empiricism, contemplation, revelation.
 It's to the shared conviction that truth exists, that it matters, and that honest inquiry serves it.

-V. Why the Convergence Matters
+VI.
+Why the Convergence Matters

-Someone might object: "You've cherry-picked.
-Every tradition also contains elements that contradict these principles."
+Someone might object: you've cherry-picked.
+Every tradition also contains elements that contradict these principles.
 True.
 Every tradition has members and movements that violate its own best insights.
 The claim isn't that every person in every tradition affirms all four principles.

-VI.
+VII.
 The Strongest Version of the Argument

 Here's the case in its most compressed form.

-If they were merely products of modern Western thought, you'd expect them to be absent from pre-modern and non-Western sources.
+If the four principles were arbitrary, you'd expect the research and the traditions to scatter randomly around them.
+They don't scatter.
+If the principles were merely Western or merely modern, you'd expect them to be absent from pre-modern and non-Western sources.
 They're present in all of them.

 ← Previous: The Discovery · Next: The Differentiation →